 The Lincoln Center

-Built in 1956 (Taft school).
+Built in 1956 (formerly Taft Elementary School).
 This program services students ages 3 to 26 who are Moderately Impaired, Dually Diagnosed, and/or Autistic.
 Providing community-based instruction, behavioral supports, transition services and social support services for students throughout the Downriver area.
 The Program Administrator is Lauren Feigel.